Care Home Staffing in Reading: Complete Guide

 Frequently Asked Questions

 Q: What is the minimum shift length for care homes roles in Reading?
-A: Most care homes require a minimum 8-hour shift for care worker and nursing roles.
-Domestic/catering staff may be placed on 4–6 hour shifts depending on the home's requirements.
+A: Most care homes accept 4-hour minimum shifts for domestic and kitchen roles; care assistant and nursing shifts typically start at 6 or 8 hours.